-The $\boldsymbol{W}$ ($\boldsymbol{w} \in \boldsymbol{W}$) are then broadcasted to each style block, in which the Mod and Demod indicate the modulation and demodulation operation of latent codes $\boldsymbol{W}$, respectively.
-In particular, the input noises $\boldsymbol{\hat{x}}$ and the output $\boldsymbol{\hat{y}}$ of the style block after feature modulation are fused by concatenating rather than directly adding to convolutions in the StyleGAN2 model, which can take advantage of the features introduced by noise branches to flexibly restore the texture of local areas.
+The $\boldsymbol{W}$ ($\boldsymbol{w} \in \boldsymbol{W}$) is then broadcast to each style block, in which the Mod and Demod indicate the modulation and demodulation operation of latent codes $\boldsymbol{W}$, respectively.
+In particular, the input noises $\boldsymbol{\hat{x}}$ and the output $\boldsymbol{y}$ of the style block after feature modulation are fused by concatenating rather than directly adding to convolutions in the StyleGAN2 model, which can take advantage of the features introduced by noise branches to restore the texture of local areas flexibly.

-The output feature maps $\boldsymbol{y}$ will be input to the next style block.
-On the basis of the fine-tuned training skills, we can apply style blocks to gradually restore high-quality face images from coarse to fine.
+The fused feature maps $\boldsymbol{y}$ are fed to the next style block.
+On the basis of fine-tuned training skills, we can apply style blocks to restore high-quality face images from coarse to fine gradually.